 You may have already submitted your sitemap to Google, but have you done the same in Bing?

-The sitemap helps any search engine find its way around your site, identify the hierarchy of your pages, see how they’re all connected, and check the dates of updates.
-You can submit your sitemap using Bing Webmaster Tools Sitemap tool or by inserting the following line into your robots.txt file, (replacing the link with your sitemap):
+The sitemap helps search engines find their way around your site, identify the hierarchy of your pages, see how they’re all connected, and check the timestamps of updates.
+You can quickly and easily submit your sitemap using Bing Webmaster Tools Sitemap tool.

-When creating your sitemap, there are some best practices to help Bing correctly and effectively use it, including:
+When creating your sitemap, there are some best practices to help Bing correctly and effectively use it.
+Many of these will require some technical knowledge, so you may need the help of a developer:

-- Only list canonical URLs, i.e. the one you want search engines to focus on when you have duplicate content on different URLs.
+- Only list canonical URLs, i.e. the one you want search engines to use when you have duplicate or similar content on multiple pages.

 - Use the <lastmod> attribute to set the date and time of the latest edit.

-Create Helpful & Informative Content for Your Users
+Create Helpful and Informative Content For Your Users

-Bing likes content that the user likes so you should always keep your website visitors in mind when creating content.
-In particular, focus on providing them with enough content to suitably cover a topic, and make sure that it’s unique, useful and answers questions they may have when visiting your site.
+Bing likes content that users like so you should always keep your website visitors in mind when creating content.
+In particular, focus on providing them with enough content to suitably cover a topic, and make sure that it’s unique, useful and answers questions they may have.

 Build Your Social Media Presence

-Unlike Google, Bing uses information from your social media presence to help decide your rankings, so it’s a good idea to build up your following, remain active, and encourage sharing and user engagement.
+Unlike Google, Bing uses information from your social media presence to help decide your website’s position in search, so it’s a good idea to build up a following, remain active, and encourage sharing and user engagement.
 Make sure that your social media pages all link directly to your website so that Bing knows they’re connected.

 Conclusion

-With over a billion monthly users, Bing is to be taken seriously as a competitor to Google, and it’s well worth your time specifically optimising for this second search engine.
-Many SEO best-practices for Google are relevant to Bing, but there are a number of additional things you can do to boost your presence on Bing.
+With over 6 billion monthly users, Bing should be taken seriously as a competitor to Google.
+It’s well worth your time optimising for Bing as well as Google.
+Many SEO best-practices for Google are relevant to Bing, but there are a number of additional things you can do to boost your presence on Microsoft’s search engine including boosting social media presence, using exact-match keywords, and claiming your free Bing Places listing.